nSimplex Zen: A Novel Dimensionality Reduction for Euclidean and Hilbert Spaces: Discussion

 \subsection{Very small distances}

 The \nsimp \zen function has been seen in some spaces to be less good at preserving ordering over very small distances than other techniques, in particular when applied to relatively low-dimensional spaces, or spaces which lie within a relatively uniform low-dimensional manifold.
 This is a significant drawback as it means the technique may not be the best for performing similarity search over a large reduced-dimension space.
-The reason for this is understood: there is an absolute lower-bound on any distance measured within the reduced space based on the altitude of the last derived component of the representative simplex.
+The reason for this is understood, and explained in Section \ref{sec_zen_function}.
+In pragmatic terms, there is an absolute lower-bound on any distance measured within the reduced space based on the altitude of the last derived component of the representative simplex.

 As the simplest case, the \nsimp \zen distance between any object and itself, i.e. $d(u,u)$, projected into any dimension, is calculated as $\sqrt{2x_k^2}$, where $x_k$ is the value of the final-dimension coordinate in the transformed space.
 This \nsimp \zen distance may well be greater than to another object $y$ where the other components are similar and $y_k$ is coincidentally smaller than $x_k$.